Areas of Service

 - Intellectual Property

-Clean technology mainly includes recycling, renewable energy (wind power, solar power, biomass, hydropower, biofuels), and many other appliances that are now more energy efficient.
+Clean technology mainly includes recycling, renewable energy (wind power, solar power, biomass, hydropower, biofuels, etc.), green hydrogen and many other technologies (electric vehicles, smart lighting, storage etc.) that are now more energy efficient.
 The goal of Cleantech is to either reduce or optimize the use of natural resources, whilst simultaneously reducing the negative effect that technology has on the planet and its ecosystems.
-The term "Cleantech" was coined by Nick Parker and Keith Raab, founders of the Cleantech Group,1 from 2002 onwards to describe clean technologies, especially including solar, biofuels, fuel cells, water remediation, and renewable power generation.

-Indian companies have begun to explore foreign stock exchanges as a source of funds.
-At the same time, Venture Capitals and Private Equity players have started showing increase in interest in alternative energy companies, especially Solar and Wind energy companies.
+The Cleantech practice is an area of practice in which Nishith Desai Associates (“NDA” or the “Firm”) has built a significant expertise.
+At NDA we endeavor to combine our rich international experience and expertise in domestic laws/regulations with our research capabilities to devise innovative structures and provide strategic advice on undertaking business activities to cleantech companies in India.
+Where Indian companies have begun to explore foreign stock exchanges as a source of funds to develop this fast-growing industry.
+At the same time, Venture Capitals and Private Equity players have also started showing increase in interest in alternative energy companies, especially Solar and Wind energy companies.
 There is an increase in the Merger and acquisition, Joint Ventures or collaboration activities in recent times due to policies and support from the Government including 100% foreign direct investment under automatic route.

 - Environmentally friendly transport